-The Company has established a liquidity agreement for these instruments, for which the procedures and flows for the fiscal year are described in Section 20.1 of this document, Note 15.3.
+The Company has established a liquidity agreement for these instruments, for which the procedures and flows for the fiscal year are described in Section 20.1 of this document, Note 16.3.

-At December 31, 2017, within the context of this agreement entrusted to Exane, the number of treasury shares held pursuant to this contract was 90,675, in addition to \notin 97,000 in cash.
+At December 31, 2018, the number of treasury shares held under this agreement with Gilbert Dupont was 110,931, in addition to €65,000 in cash.